-

 In addition to the general admissibility criteria, Italian class actions are subject to several mandatory procedural requirements.

-- Publication on the PST portal: the class-action petition, together with the court’s decree setting the date for the hearing, must be published by the competent court registry on the public area of the Ministry of Justice’s Telematic Services Portal (PST) within 10 days of the filing of the decree.
+i.
+Publication on the Ministry’s public online platform: the class-action petition, together with the court’s decree setting the date for the hearing, must be published by the competent court’s clerk on a public online platform maintained by the Italian Ministry of Justice within 10 days of the filing of the decree.

-- Modalities for adhesion: potential class members may join the action only by submitting a formal adhesion request through the dedicated PST procedure provided for in the Italian Code of Civil Procedure.
-Intervention by means of a standard third-party appearance, as permitted in ordinary civil proceedings, is expressly prohibited.
+ii.
+Modalities for adhesion: potential class members may join the action only by submitting a formal adhesion request through the Ministry’s online platform, according to a procedure set forth in the Code of Civil Procedure.
+Joining the action by means of a standard third-party statement of claim, as permitted in ordinary civil proceedings, is expressly prohibited.

-- Timely performance of procedural “propulsive” acts: certain key acts must be performed within certain time limits or the right to pursue the action will lapse or be deemed inadmissible.
-These include (i) payment of the litigation fund; (ii) submission of any additional evidence or integrations requested by the court in its admissibility order; (iii) appeals against interlocutory orders on admissibility, which must be lodged with the Court of Appeal within 30 days of notification or communication.
+iii.
+Timely performance of procedural propulsive acts: certain key acts must be performed within certain time limits or the right to pursue the action will lapse or be deemed inadmissible.
+These include (i) the payment of certain litigation fees, (ii) the submission of any additional evidence or integrations requested by the court in its admissibility order, and (iii) the appealing of interlocutory rulings of inadmissibility, to be lodged with the Court of Appeal within 30 days of notification or communication of the ruling.

 Although the law does not prescribe fixed deadlines for certain procedural steps, their timely completion is essential for the continuation and effectiveness of the proceedings.
-For instance, the payment of the litigation fund, once determined by the court—typically in the order admitting the class action—must be made within the time implicitly required to comply with the court’s order.
+For instance, the payment of the above litigation fees, once determined by the court – typically in the order admitting the class action – must be made within the time implicitly required to comply with the court’s order.
 Failure to do so may jeopardise the progression of the action or the admissibility of individual adhesions.
-Similarly, if the court requests additional documents or integrations it may set a specific deadline.
-In such cases, failure to comply within the prescribed deadline may result in forfeiture or inadmissibility.
+Similarly, the court may set a specific deadline for the submission of additional evidence or integrations.
+Failure to comply within the prescribed deadline may result in forfeiture or inadmissibility.

 -